MicrosoftAzureFox/build-resume-workshop/1-create-html.md

 Let's start adding the HTML for our page.
 Every HTML page includes three main tags - `html` which contains all the HTML, `head` which includes information about the page, and `body` which contains the contents to display on the page.
 Tags can also contain **attributes**, which allow us to change how a tag behaves.
 Attributes are key/value pairs such as `rel="stylesheet"`.

-You're going to use these three tags (and a couple of others) to begin the creation of your resume.
-We'll explain the tags we're using after we create the page.

 1. Inside the **index.html** window, add the following code to create the initial structure of your page, replacing **Your Name** in the `<title>` tag with your name:

     ```html